 Your Intranet Is Not User-Friendly

-Codesigned pointed out that one of the biggest reasons users are not adopting is that the portal itself is not user friendly.
-This is an on going issue that many organizations face when implementing a new portal.
+Codesigned pointed out that one of the biggest reasons users are not adopting is that the portal itself is not user-friendly.
+This is an ongoing issue that many organizations face when implementing a new portal.
 There may very important documents or forms put in place, but if they’re not easily accessible to the users, they’re essentially useless.
 You may see that your users are not engaging with the portal, or that their depth of visit is very shallow.
-Although there may be variety of reasons for why this is occurring, the most common reason can be attributed to faulty search queries, schemas, navigation or design issues, or lack of needed content.
+Although there may be a variety of reasons for why this is occurring, the most common reason can be attributed to faulty search queries, schemas, navigation or design issues, or lack of needed content.

 The Analytics Answer: Search & Navigation Reports

 Take control of your intranet visitor engagement by understanding common navigation paths.
 CardioLog Anaytics SaaS‘s sophisticated SharePoint usage reporting offers this impressive navigation Force-Directed graph to show the common navigation paths in the intranet portal.
-Those paths that are more common appear thicker, as opposed to those who are less common and that appear thinner.
-By selecting a Page Title from the graph on the left hand side, the graph will dynamically reflect any navigation paths that will relate to that title.
+Those paths that are more common appear thicker, as opposed to those that are less common and that appear thinner.
+By selecting a Page Title from the graph on the left-hand side, the graph will dynamically reflect any navigation paths that relate to that title.
 This is essential for understanding how your users are navigating through the portal and thus attaining those valuable insights to be able to make actionable changes.
 You can place important content on pages in which you see have the most views, and then relay additional content to pages that follow the navigation path.
 This can be done by creating buttons on a page or by placing unobtrusive message bars to help users navigate to content along a navigation path you would like for them to follow.